-- The need to self-isolate for those in close contact with someone who tests positive until 16 August.
-After that date under-18s and those who have received a second COVID vaccination at least 10 days before the contact no longer need to isolate.
+- The need to self-isolate for those in close contact with someone who tests positive.
+From 16 August, under-18s and those who have received a second COVID vaccination at least 10 days before the contact no longer need to isolate.

 - Border restrictions remain in place, depending on the status of the departure country.

 - People will be expected (although this is voluntary) to still cover their faces in crowded indoor areas such as public transport and shops.
 Some airlines and transport networks (for example Transport for London) and retailers have also indicated that they will still require face coverings.